CartoDB/analytics-toolbox-core/clouds/databricks/README.md

-# CARTO Analytics Toolbox for Redshift
+# CARTO Analytics Toolbox for Databricks

 CARTO Analytics Toolbox for Databricks provides geospatial functionality leveraging the GeoMesa SparkSQL capabilities.
 It implements Spatial Hive UDFs.
 In order to install the toolbox the library (jar-with-dependencies) needs to be installed in the cluster you are using, and the Hive UDFs registered via createUDFs sql script